Social Links via JavaScript

 Ivy Compass

-Our signature program fosters personal growth, leadership and engaged citizenship through real-life experiences inside and outside the classroom and prepares girls to navigate life with confidence
+Our signature program fosters personal growth, leadership and engaged citizenship through real-life experiences inside and outside the classroom.

 The Journey

-Like a compass, the Ivy Compass program has four directions.
-Each area exposes girls to age-appropriate experiences that guide them on their personal journey.
+The Ivy Compass Program is centered around the four cardinal points of a compass.
+Each area exposes students to age-appropriate experiences that guide them on their personal journey.

 North